YeshikaBaktha/DATA-COLLECTION-USING-AWR1642-MMWAVE-RADAR/README.md

 This repository describes the process of collecting data from the mmwave AWR1642 radar.The range bins used here are from 9 to 16, specific to the config files mentioned in the folder ~/configs.
 Please read the .txt file for implementation.
+Find the entire folder here https://drive.google.com/open?id=1fC1U_p-zB3QJpWT-mAEZ6fxrZtij8EdL